muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    The following protocols are suggested for communication between the components of the anomaly detection system:

-   * NETCONF/RESTCONF: For configuring and managing network devices and retrieving operational data, as defined in RFC 6241 and RFC 8040.
+   * NETCONF/RESTCONF: For configuring and managing network devices and retrieving operational data, as defined in {{!RFC6241}} and {{!RFC8040}}.
-   * gRPC/HTTP2: For high-performance communication between the analysis layer and other components, leveraging HTTP/2 (RFC 7540) for efficient data transfer.
+   * gRPC/HTTP2: For high-performance communication between the analysis layer and other components, leveraging HTTP/2 {{!RFC7540}}) for efficient data transfer.
-   * MQTT: For lightweight, publish-subscribe messaging between distributed components, particularly in IoT environments, as specified in RFC 7252 (CoAP) or MQTT 5.0 (OASIS Standard).
+   * MQTT: For lightweight, publish-subscribe messaging between distributed components, particularly in IoT environments, as specified in {{!RFC7252}} (CoAP) or MQTT 5.0 (OASIS Standard).

    The choice of protocol should consider factors such as latency, bandwidth, and security requirements.